 To Disney, remakes are genius because the multi-billion-dollar corporation gets to spend less on writing and set design (largely in thanks to CGI).
 Furthermore, remakes are reliable because a large portion of casual viewers will be more interested in seeing a story they already know and love (even if redone poorly), instead of taking a gamble on a new movie.

-But best of all, remakes provide Disney with a quick and easy opportunity to score diversity points, or at least they can attempt to– assuming the choice isn’t flamed by racist Disney “purists.”
-Why bother integrating unique cultures into new storylines when you could cast a person of color for a role previously filled by a White actor?
+Furthermore, remakes provide Disney with a quick and easy opportunity to score diversity points, or at least they can attempt to– assuming the choice isn’t flamed by racist Disney “purists.”
+Why bother integrating unique cultures into new storylines when you could cast a person of color to play a white character?
 On the surface, it seems like a representation win, but upon further inspection, what once seemed progressive now seems lazy and overdone.

-Among controversial casting choices and stale writing rises another issue: poor visuals.
+As if the casting choices and lack of creativity wasn’t bad enough, Disney remakes often feature poor visuals.
 In a clear attempt to cut costs, the majority of Disney’s recent remakes are CGI-powered—with uncanny dwarves, landscapes and talking animals that ruin the films’ immersion.

-As long as people continue to pay to see them, Disney is going to keep pumping out remakes regardless of quality or substance.
-With creativity on the decline and profits on the rise, it’s unlikely the company will listen to fans’ complaints, but hopefully Disney will give the fans what they want after the mirror on the wall declared “Snow White” the stalest remake of them all.
+But at the end of the day, as long as people continue to pay to see them, Disney is going to keep pumping out remakes regardless of quality or substance.
+With creativity on the decline and profits on the rise, it’s unlikely the company will listen to fans’ complaints, but hopefully Disney will give the fans what they want after the mirror on the wall clearly declared “Snow White” the stalest remake of them all.